numpy/numpy/doc/source/reference/c-api/array.rst

     NumPy itself accepts ``NULL`` as an alias for ``None``, but may ``assert`` non-``NULL`` when compiled in debug mode.

-    Users **must** expect a value of ``NULL`` when working with buffers created by NumPy.
+    Because NumPy is not yet consistent about initialization with None, users **must** expect a value of ``NULL`` when working with buffers created by NumPy.
 Users **should** also ensure to pass fully initialized buffers to NumPy, since NumPy may make this a strong requirement in the future.

-    There is currently an intention to ensure that NumPy always initalizes object arrays before it may be read.
+    There is currently an intention to ensure that NumPy always initalizes object arrays before they may be read.
 Any failure to do so will be regarded as a bug.
     In the future, users may be able to rely on non-NULL values when reading from any array, although exceptions for writing to freshly created arrays